espocrm/documentation/docs/development/how-to-start.md

 ## Configuration for development

-Parameters can be set in `data/config.php`.
+EspoCRM instance configuration for development.
+Parameters should be set in `data/config.php`.

-Developer mode disables cache, front-end libs are loaded directly from the `node_modules` directory.
+Developer mode disables cache.

 ```php
 'isDeveloperMode' => true,
 ```

 You can force using backend cache (metadata, language etc.) in the developer mode.
-Can be reasonable as the application can be slow w/o cache.
+Can be reasonable as the application can run slow w/o cache.

 ```php
 'useCacheInDeveloperMode' => true,